lakeplacid/cloudnative/dev_cli.md

 * Windows users: `curl -LO https://storage.googleapis.com/kubernetes-release/release/v1.7.0/bin/windows/amd64/kubectl.exe`

-To use the plugin, the Bluemix CLI must first be installed.
+To use the plugin, the IBM Cloud CLI must first be installed.
 You can find information to install the CLI here: https://console.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started

-To use the plugin itself, you must install it by running the following command: `bx plugin install dev -r Bluemix`
+To use the plugin itself, you must install it by running the following command: `bx plugin install dev`